mthsleandro/mthsleandro/README.md

 # 💫 About Me:
-19 yo student and freelancer.
-Currently working on Android Developing.
+19 yo brazilian student and freelancer.
+Currently working on Android Developing (with PHP and JSON functionality) and Java Swing Developing (with mySQL and Socket functionality).
 Sometimes working on web developing.
+I work with both front-end and back-end, but I am more inclined to the design department.

 ## 🌐 Socials: